 During 2005, management conducted an assessment of the Company's internal control over financial reporting reflected in the financial statements, based upon criteria established in the "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on management's assessment, which included a comprehensive review of the design and operating effectiveness of the Company's internal control over financial reporting is designed and operating effectively as of December 31, 2005.
+Based on management's assessment, which included a comprehensive review of the design and operating effectiveness of the Company's internal control over financial reporting, management believes the Company's internal control over financial reporting is designed and operating effectively as of December 31, 2005.